 It’s also important to stay calm and follow procedure.
-Organising a last-minute replacement may be expensive, but remember, our TravelCare policy provides up to $1,000 per person, with a maximum amount of $2,000 per family, to cover lost, damaged or stolen travel documents.
-There is a $100 excess that applies to any claims.
+Organising a last-minute replacement may be expensive, but remember, our International Comprehensive policy provides up to $1,000 per paying person, to cover lost, damaged or stolen travel documents.

-Remember to report the loss, theft or damage of your passport to the police or local authorities within 24 hours of your discovery of the incident.
+Remember to report the loss, theft or damage of your passport to the police or local authorities as soon as possible.
 When you make a claim with us, you’ll need to provide this report and other documents and receipts involved in the replacement of the passport.

-As you know, terms and conditions do apply under the TravelCare policy.
+As you know, terms and conditions do apply under the International Comprehensive policy.
 Please see our Policy Wording for further information.

 Do you have a story about a passport scam you’ve encountered overseas?
 We’d love to hear it!
 Please send us an email at email@example.com and tell us more.